jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 Ground-water level
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ground-water level are plotted on the bottom part of the hydrograph.
+The ground-water levels are plotted on the bottom part of the hydrograph.
 By default, the ground-water data are plotted as a continuous line that relies all the available data.